 Okay, boo to this whole fall weather stuff and the sun not staying out as long these days.
-I tried 3 different days to take pictures of Connor’s costume last week and share it with you guys but I kept having problems with super dark rainy days and then another day I started taking pictures too late in the evening, forgetting that the sun is going down before 7pm these days.
+I tried 3 different days to take pictures of Connor’s costume last week so I could share it with you guys but I kept having problems with rain and then super dark lighting.
 Whoops!
-But I finally had some sun over the weekend and took a few pictures of Connor in his DIY Greek God Costume—POSEIDON!!!
+But I finally had some sun over the weekend and took a few pictures of Connor in his DIY Greek God Costume —POSEIDON!!!

-In case you missed it, I shared Ellie’s DIY Artemis Greek Goddess Costume last week….and agggh, hers just turned out so fun!
+In case you missed it, I shared Ellie’s Artemis Greek Goddess Costume last week (there’s a link down below this first picture of Connor)….and agggh, hers just turned out so fun!
 And like I explained last week, the reason for the Greek Mythology costume theme this year is because Ellie and Connor are BOTH in love with the Percy Jackson book series!
 So when Connor (who’s 10) and Ellie (who’s 11) were discussing which characters they wanted to be (and helping/convincing the younger kids, who haven’t read the books, who they should be), Connor quickly jumped all over dressing up as Poseidon, who is the father of the main character, Percy Jackson.

 Connor loved the thought of wearing a Poseidon Greek God Costume and started word-vomiting all the ideas and details that he wanted to include.
 Haha…..I love the passion of this kid so much!!!!
 (And that he’s not “too cool” to dress up with his siblings yet.
 I know these days are becoming very limited.)